- Burning the turkey and more: Thanksgiving cooking fires

 If a guest is injured on your property, the liability or the medical payments portion of your homeowners insurance will cover the cost of medical bills and even legal fees if you end up in court over the injuries.

-While liability will cover incidents you are legally liable for, you don’t need to be at fault for medical payments coverage to kick in.
+While personal liability will cover incidents you are legally liable for, you don’t need to be at fault for medical payments coverage to kick in.

 So, if one of your guests is injured in a pick-up football game out in the yard, their medical bills would be covered by your medical payments coverage.

 Liability is a more robust coverage that covers medical bills, legal bills and even property damage for which you are legally responsible.
 It will pay the legal bills if you are sued over a Thanksgiving incident and will cover any settlements or judgments up to your coverage limits.
+If your dog bites someone, for example, and they sue, liability will cover you.

 It should be noted that neither of these coverages will cover the medical expenses of anyone who lives in your home – only guest injuries.